ahalp90/COSC220-Chess-GUI/README.md

 **Observer Pattern**: The GUI components implement `GameStateListener` to receive updates from the game engine without direct coupling.
 When game state changes occur, the engine notifies all registered listeners, triggering appropriate visual updates.

 **Observer with Callback**: Pawn promotion uses the `PromotionHandler` interface to pause the game engine thread while awaiting user selection.
-This was a particularly tricky piece of engineering, requiring the GUI to block the engine's thread (not just the EDT) until the user chooses their promotion piece.
+This requires the GUI to block the engine's thread (not just the EDT) until the user chooses their promotion piece.

 **Singleton Pattern**: The `GuiThemes` enum manages theme switching globally, with all themeable components registering via the `Themeable` interface for dynamic restyling.